dawnleblanc11/Group-Project/README.md

  * Links to other museums

 ## Executing Program
-If you would like to view , you can access full code and documentation by visiting our Git Hub Repo https://github.com/dawnleblanc11/Group-Project  view directly via ENTER PAGES WEBSITE HERE
+If you would like to view , you can access full code and documentation by visiting our Git Hub Repo https://dawnleblanc11.github.io/mArty/ view directly via https://github.com/dawnleblanc11/mArty

 ## Help
 All verification of usage was completed on a Google Chrome browser.

 ## Authors
 11-2021
-Lukasz Kalicki
+*Lukasz Kalicki
-Dawn LeBlanc
+*Dawn LeBlanc
-Noah Negron
+*Noah Negron
-Jake Toomey
+*Jake Toomey

 ## Version History
 1.0 Intital Commit

-Branches
+*Branches
-wireframe
+*wireframe
-accordian
+*accordian
-localstorage
+*localstorage
-intial css- noagfred97-patch-1
+*intial css- noagfred97-patch-1
-add-html-skelton
+*add-html-skelton
-feature/api-integration
+*feature/api-integration

 ## License
 N/A